 Our wise and wonderful teachers serve as facilitators to the children in their care, and as resources to their parents.
-In addition to many years of experience educating young children, most of our teachers have a Bachelor's degree while some have a Master's coursework or a Master's degree.
-TCS teachers also have skills and expertise in fields outside of early childhood education, and they share those talents, which include music, art, drama, dance, yoga, Spanish, gardening, cooking, and environmental education.
+In addition to many years of experience educating young children, most of our teachers have a Bachelor's degree while some have a Master's degree.
+TCS teachers also have skills and expertise in fields outside of early childhood education, and they share those talents with your children, which include music, art, drama, dance, yoga, Spanish, gardening, cooking, photography, film, writing, storytelling and environmental education.

 The Bluebirds Team: